trackie-nz/trackie/docs/about-this-service.md

 get your own private budget, kept separate from everyone else's.
 Optionally, you can link your NZ bank accounts so transactions import automatically.

-It is the open-source Actual Budget project, with one small New Zealand addition (NZ bank sync via [Akahu](https://akahu.nz)).
+It is the open-source Actual Budget project.
 It is not a fork or a clone or a knock-off.
 The only changes from the standard app are a small, public, auditable layer described below.

 ## Why I am hosting this